-What have Catalonia, Kurdistan, Chechnya and Tibet in common?.
+What do Catalonia, Kurdistan, Chechnya and Tibet have in common?.

 As Spain reacted ruthlessly to Catalonia's declaration of independence,